 Perhaps unsurprisingly, devices with inbuilt cameras and social media apps are not at all welcome at swingers events.
 Photographing and then sharing a scene – even if it's one you are involved with – is not OK.

 "Even putting out a clip on Snapchat is a no-no," says Charles.

 WATCH ON BROADLY: Meet the Real People Behind Your Virtual Boyfriend

 The whole point of anonymous sex is that it's anonymous.
 After you've finished with another couple, don't make the mistake of trying to hang out with them.
 Familiarity breeds contempt, after all.
 And also: it's just kind of awkward and weird – nobody likes a hanger-on, especially when they're naked and grinning at you.

 On the same note: don't let your conversations before or after get too deep – much better to leave things shallow and superficial, according to swinger Bern.

 The final rule, but quite obviously the most important.
 Swingers events may be populated by people who are generous with the physical expression of their sexuality, but they are never a free-for-all.
 Unless you get unequivocal consent, then back the fuck off.

-As Nina says, "I'm always in a good mood at parties, but try to touch me without my consent, and I will Indian burn your ball bag."
+As Nina says: "I'm always in a good mood at parties, but try to touch me without my consent and I will Chinese-burn your ball-bag."